-Business Rates Freedom of Information requests
+Business Rates freedom of information requests

 In the past we've received a number of requests for similar information relating to Cheshire East Business Rates (Non-Domestic Rates).
-For this reason, we now publish reports each April and October on the following:
+For this reason, we now publish reports each April, July, October and January on the following:

-- credits written on
+- combined amount of credits written on

 We no longer respond individually to any requests for information on these topics.